 - a) what trick was performed.

 - b) if the trick was credited

-- c) if the last paragraph of Rule (9.14) applies, the "last trick in time".
+- c) if the "last trick in time" (9.15) applies.

 If there is more than one sequence that can be scored, the sequence that gives the maximum points shall be used.